yamt/ssltun/README.md

 ssltun
 ======

-This program creates a ssl tunnel.
+This program creates an SSL tunnel.

 It's mostly same as: